DenisNec52/Todo_App/client/CODE_DESCRIPTION.md

 - Renders a card containing the add form, error text, loading indicator, and a list group with each todo showing title, completion state, and a delete button;
   also renders an empty state message when there are no todos.

+## `src/pages/RegisterPage.jsx`
+- Imports React along with Bootstrap card and list components to compose the layout.
+- Uses `AuthForms` in registration mode to reuse validation and submission logic.
+- Wraps the form with an introductory card that highlights the benefits and passaggi principali della registrazione, aiutando gli utenti a capire cosa aspettarsi prima di compilare i campi.